eric-k-zhu/2wheeledTraveler/README.md

 ## Contributing

 - Before contributing to the application, a new contributor must first request access from current admin Eric Zhu (ericzhu@live.unc.edu).
 Additionally Anna Truelove handles Trello board management.
 Furthermore, a new developer must be added to obtain access to our firebase database
-- Our team follows development best practices and should incquire with the current development team about team best practices.
+- Our team follows development best practices and should inquire with the current development team about team best practices.

 Our project website is: (http://2wheeledtraveler.web.unc.edu/)